calebjmatthews/endless-desert/concept.md

   - Swarm of scorpions: Trap them, Athanastic Catalepsy
   - Sinkhole: Break out, Inflorencent Fission
   - Run into trader: Far better exchange rates than normal
+  - Chase a falling star: Change destinations to track it down, or make a vow on it
+  - Gather rumors from wanderers
 - Expedition method:
   - Pick a cardinal direction, a previously visited region (if map making has been learned), or previously visited destination (also if map making has been leared),
   - For every area that is traversed through, various random events can occur.
 This could: